icub-tech-iit/ergocub-software/README.md

 ### Dependencies

-Before installing `ergocub-software`, please be sure that you've installed [YARP](https://www.yarp.it/latest//) on your machine.
+Before installing `ergocub-software`, please be sure that you've installed [YARP](https://www.yarp.it/latest//) 3.9.0 or higher on your machine.

 ### Compiling from source